Who is Peter Magyar, Hungary’s new leader who trounced Viktor Orban?

 The Facebook post and interviews with local media helped increase Magyar’s domestic popularity.
 Earlier that month, he had told reporters in Hungary that he planned to establish a new, pro-EU political party.

+“The main reason Magyar became popular with people in Hungary in 2024 was because till then, there was this kind of hopelessness in the opposition.
+People felt that no opposition party would be capable of challenging Fidesz successfully.
+But when Peter came along amid the scandal, there was sudden hope,” Gyori said.

-But it was only in April 2024 that he decided to join the centre-right Tisza Party as a candidate in the 2024 European parliament elections and Hungary’s national elections in 2026.
+But it was only in April 2024 that Magyar decided to join the centre-right Tisza Party as a candidate in the 2024 European parliament elections and Hungary’s national elections in 2026.

 He won a seat in the European parliament, representing the Tisza Party.
 On Sunday, his party won the Hungarian elections by a landslide, and he is projected to become the country’s next prime minister.